Juanita Christensen: Career

+Christensen worked as the director of the engineering analysis directorate at the United States Army Space and Missile Defense Command (SMDC) from February 2007 to September 2008, then became the technical management division chief in the project management office for unmanned aircraft systems (PM UAS), program executive office (PEO) aviation in Huntsville.
 In December 2011, Christensen was named a STEM Science Spectrum Trailblazer by the Black Engineer of the Year Award (BEYA) program.
 She received a BEYA alumni leadership award in May 2012.
+Christensen was deputy director for the aviation development directorate of the U.S. Army Aviation and Missile Research, Development and Engineering Center (AMRDEC), from August 2012 to February 2015.
+She completed training in the Defense Acquisition University executive leadership program in 2013.
 Christensen is certified by the Defense Acquisition Workforce Improvement Act, Level III, Systems Engineering Acquisition, and the Defense Acquisition Workforce Improvement Act, Level I, Program Management.